neuadsteam7/adsteam7/Bank_Marketing_Classification/part2/README.md

-<h1>Assignment 3 - Part 1 - Model Design and Building</h1>
+<h1>Assignment 3 - Part 2 - Model Deployment</h1>

-This part of the assignment designs and build prediction model for a bank campaign performed to predict whether a customer will subscribe to the term deposit provided by the Bank or not.
+This part of the assignment deploys the web application that uses the models created in Part 1.